-HVAC helpers work with experienced HVAC technicians to assist in the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+HVAC helpers are technicians who work alongside more experienced HVAC technicians as they complete the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

 HVAC helpers will support technicians throughout the process, assisting with tasks like:

 - Carrying and loading equipment and materials

 - Preparing the job site or cleaning up afterwards